arduino/docs-content/content/cloud/iot-cloud/tutorials/11.nodered/nodered-intro.md

 ### Creating a Flow

-Now that you have a node pulling data from the Arduino IoT Cloud, you need to use the inject node in order to manipulate and send the data.
-All you need to do is dragging an inject node and connect it to the property out node, then double clicking on the inject node to ensure that the right Thing and property are selected.
+Now that you have a node pulling data from the Arduino IoT Cloud, you need to use the *Inject* node in order to manipulate and send the data.
+All you need to do is dragging the *Inject* node and connect it to the property out node, then double-clicking on the inject node to ensure that the right Thing and property are selected.

 Finally, we will add a debug node from the top of the palette menu, to print the values coming from the Arduino IoT Cloud into the console.
 You will now be able to see the values from the humidity sensor printed into the Node-RED console.

 The next step is adding a **function node** that processes the data coming from the Arduino IoT Cloud.
 This node is important when working with a constant flow of data, as it allows you to use JavaScript code to create customized triggers from the received values.
-After dragging the function node into the editor, double click on the node and select **"on message"** tab, then insert the code below:
+After dragging the function node into the editor, double-click on the node and select **"on message"** tab, then insert the code below:

 ```js
 let data = msg.payload;